probcomp/bayeslite/doc/bql.rst

 ``ALTER TABLE <name> <alterations>``

-   Alter the specified properties of the table *name*.  *Alterations* is a comma-separated list of alterations.
+   Alter the specified properties of the table *name*.
+The *alterations* are a comma-separated list of alterations.
 The following alterations are supported:

    .. index:: ``RENAME TO``